-How to Install and Configure NTP (Network Time Protocol) Server/Client in Debian Linux
+How to Install and Configure NTP Server and Client on Debian

 NTP provides an easy way to ensure that all systems will maintain the correct time which in turn can greatly simplify the burden on administrators/tech support.

 NTP works on the premise of synchronization with reference clocks, also known as ‘stratum 0‘ servers.
 All other NTP servers then become a lower level strata server based upon how far they are from a reference server.

 The start of the NTP chain is a stratum 1 server which is always directly connected to a stratum 0 reference clock.
 From here, lower level strata servers are connected via a network connection to a higher strata level server.

 Refer to the diagram below for a clearer concept.

 While setting up a stratum 0 or stratum 1 server can be done, it is expensive to do so and as such this guide will focus on lower strata server setup.

 Tecmint has a basic host configuration of NTP at the following link:

 Where this guide will differ is rather than having all of the hosts on the network querying out to public NTP servers, one (or better practice, several) server(s) will contact the public NTP system and then provide time for all hosts within the local network.